sharmainec/tp/docs/DeveloperGuide.md

 <img src="images/StorageClassDiagram.png" width="550" />

 The `Storage` component:
-* Can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
+* Can save both LingoGO! data and user preference data in JSON format, and read them back into corresponding objects.
 * Inherits from both `FlashcardAppStorage` and `UserPrefStorage`, which means it can be treated as either one (if the functionality of only one is needed).
 * Depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`).